pastoresc/masters-thesis-code/README.md

   Includes normalization scripts for tuition fees.

 - `/notebooks/`
-  Jupyter Notebooks used for keyword mapping, course enrichment and validation.
+  Jupyter Notebooks used for data cleaning, geolocations and keyword mapping, course enrichment and validation logic.

 - `/data/`
   Contains datasets, including the cleaned tuition file and the unified program dataset.